Tutorial: Plotting plain electronic band structures

 Limits

-You can also set x-limits by high-symmetry-point index: instead of exact k values, provide integers for the starting and ending high-symmetry points.
+You can also set x-limits by high-symmetry-point index: instead of exact k values, provide integer tick indices.
+In this example, set X min = 0 and X max = 5 to plot the range from Γ to X.

 Click Plot again to update the figure with the zoomed-in window.